MrPowers/code_quizzer/books/learn_javascript_logically/500_more_arrays_and_loops/200_while_loops_with_arrays.md

 # While Loops With Arrays

-While loops can be used to iterate over every element in an array.
+`While` loops can be used to iterate over every element in an array:

 ```javascript
 var animals = ["cats", "dogs", "sheep"];